wheelnext/.github/profile/README.md

 # wheel-next

-This repo is a place to build proof of concepts for python wheels in a public open space.
-The intention is to only add code that will be able to be merged with upstream projects, e.g. python, warehouse, scikit-build-core.
-Thus licenses and contributor license agreements will be goverened by the target project.
+This repo is a place to collaborate on proofs of concept for python wheels in a public open space.
+It is meant to organize work across many repos, and to present collections of projects that demonstrate new proposed functionality in the Python ecosystem.

+Any forks here will either be be merged with upstream projects, or abandoned as experiments.
+Licenses and contributor license agreements for any forks will be goverened by the parent project.

 Current topics of interest:
 * Additional metadata to capture different builds of otherwise-identical python packages (such as compiling with different shared library support)